gyuho/dplearn/README.md

 GCP_KEY_PATH=/etc/gcp-key-deephardway.json ./scripts/gcp/create-instance.sh

 # create a Google Cloud Platform Compute Engine VM with a start-up
-# to provisions GPUs, init systems, reverse proxy, and others
+# to provision GPU, init system, reverse proxy, and others
 # (see ./scripts/gcp/ubuntu-gpu.ansible.sh for more detail)
 ```